tilburgsciencehub/website/content/topics/Research-skills/Writing/writing-process/thesis_outline.md

 - Start by giving a **concise summary of your main findings**.
 You can also have a summary table with your results (e.g., hypotheses/expectations, confirmed/not confirmed, etc.).
 - Discuss **the implications of your findings**.
 Elaborate on how the results challenge existing theories and their real-word implications for relevant stakeholders.
 Provide theoretical and managerial takeaways, or policy recommendations that elucidate the practical relevance of your research findings.
 - Address **the limitations** in your research design.
-This demonstrates a nuanced understanding of the study's scope and potential constraints.
+This demonstrates a nuanced understanding of the study's scope and potential constraints.Try to address all the concerns people may have.
+Don't be too defensive, but stay honest.
+- You can include some **robustness testing**, where you examin the reliability of the results by conducting various sensitivity analyses or alternative methods.
 - Suggest **possibilities for future research** based on the identified limitations or unanswered questions arising from your study.

 ## Conclusion

-- Briefly mention the **main findings and their interpretations**.
+- Briefly mention the **main takeaways and their interpretations**.
 Emphasize the significance of these findings in addressing the research objectives.
 - Summarize **any policy or business recommendations** stemming from your research findings.
 Highlight actionable insights derived from the study that could be practically implemented or considered by policymakers or business stakeholders.

-{{% summary %}}
-A well-structured thesis is crucial for clear communication of your research.
-With completing Part 4, covering the thesis outline, you reached the end of this guide.
-Remember, you can always refer back to this resource when you encounter specific challenges during the process.
-Best of luck with your thesis!
-{{% /summary %}}
+## References

+## Appendix

+## Online Appendix